Most dancers begin training at a young age.

 Many dancers begin training when they are young and continue to learn throughout their careers.
 Ballet dancers begin training the earliest, usually between the ages of 5 and 8 for girls and a few years later for boys.
 Their training becomes more serious as they enter their teens, and most ballet dancers begin their professional careers by the time they are 18.

-Leading dance companies sometimes have summer training programs from which they sometimes select candidates for admission to their regular full-time training programs.
+Leading professional dance companies sometimes have intensive summer training programs from which they might select candidates for admission to their regular full-time training programs.

 Some dancers and choreographers pursue postsecondary education.
 Many colleges and universities offer bachelor’s and/or master’s degrees in dance, typically through departments of theater or fine arts.
-The National Association of Schools of Dance accredits more than 70 dance programs.
-Most include coursework in a variety of dance styles, including modern, jazz, ballet, and hip-hop.
+As of March 2016, there were about 75 dance programs accredited by the National Association of Schools of Dance.
+Most programs include coursework in a variety of dance styles, including modern dance, jazz, ballet, and hip-hop.
 Most entrants into college dance programs have previous formal training.

 Some choreographers work as dance teachers.
-Teaching dance in college, high school, or elementary school requires a college degree.
-Some dance studios and conservatories prefer instructors who have a degree but may accept previous work, in lieu of a degree.
+Teaching dance in a college, high school, or elementary school requires a college degree.
+Some dance studios and conservatories prefer instructors who have a degree; however, they may accept previous work in lieu of a degree.

 Work Experience in a Related Occupation

 Athleticism.
-Successful dancers must have excellent balance, physical strength, and physical dexterity, so they can move their bodies without falling or losing their sense of rhythm.
+Successful dancers must have excellent balance, physical strength, and physical dexterity so that they can move their bodies without falling or losing their sense of rhythm.